How To Manage Data Effectively: Michelle Tuzman of Electric

-Michelle Tuzman jumped onto Sales Operations Demystified to share her knowledge and experience in Sales Operations.
-Check out all the other episodes of Sales Operations Demystified here
+Michelle Tuzman jumped onto Sales Operations Demystified to share her knowledge and experience in Sales Operations as well as how to manage data effectively .
+Check out all the other episodes of Sales Operations Demystified here.

 You can learn more about:

 From finance to sales operations

 As we have found with multiple other guests, finance is a well-trodden route into sales operations.
 Michelle studied finance and then moved into an internship with HubSpot that taught her the basics of SaaS finance.
 Then during a rotation on her next role with EMC, she was first exposed to sales comp planning for their global sales force.

 This is the largest operations to sales rep ratio we have seen to date on the podcast, Electric currently employs a total of 24 account executives and SDR’s which are supported by a team of five sales operations resources.

 This allows Michelle’s team to dig into areas of the sales process that normal sales operations teams may not be able to, like the next takeaway…

 Michelle’s team was asked to run a standard ICP analysis of previous deals to help inform future marketing and outbound campaigns.
 The only challenge was that at the time, the “Industry” field in Salesforce was free text.
 It was next to impossible to analyze these data effectively.

 Michelle’s team decided to overhaul this field and created a brand new, double category taxonomy for the Industry field.
 This was split by “who the business served” and “how this industry was served”, for example, Uber would be “Transportation” and “Tech”.